-“Kinesthesia is ones sense of their body in space.
+"Kinesthesia is ones sense of their body in space.
 It is because of kinesthesia that we can walk in a room which is completely dark.
 Kinesthesia is the sum of the useful sensory information about our body in motion.
-When I paint, while the work I am making is obviously visual but the mental information I use to construct that work primarily comes from a kinesthetic sense, or feeling, about the work, rather than a visual or analysis of it.”
+My art is visual but the mental information I use to create this work comes from a kinesthetic sense, or feeling, about the work, rather than a visual or analysis of it."

 Colorado-based artist Dylan Gebbia-Richards is coming to Unit London, bringing insight into his transcendent works in which the organic is appropriated by the artificial.
 Kinesthesia, marks Gebbia-Richards' first solo-show with Unit London and in his words: